 "Fans of this driving kind of sound have a new voice to champion.
 Well done."
 Read the full review here.

 ALL ABOUT JAZZ

 "This trio work from pianist Sivtsov, bassist Dan Chmielinski, and drummer Shawn Baltazor is the kind of straight-ahead gem that reminds us of the roots of jazz in a year when the typical blossom is strange and new."
-Review here.
+Read the full review here.